 She/Her/HersLicensed Mental Health Counselor, LMHC Licensed Marriage and Family Therapist, LMFT Master of Arts, MA Specialties • Insurance & Fees • Locations

-Jessica Adam is a Licensed Mental Health Counselor and Marriage and Family Therapist in Somerville, MA who works primarily with couples and young adults in their 20s and 30s.
-She welcomes clients who are exploring their sexuality, individuals experiencing perfectionism getting in the way of the life they want to lead, and couples looking to create effective communication in their relationship with each other.
+Jess Adam is a Licensed Mental Health Counselor and Marriage and Family Therapist who works primarily with individuals and families.
+She welcomes clients who are exploring their sexuality, individuals experiencing perfectionism getting in the way of the life they want to lead, and couples and families looking to create effective communication in their relationship with each other.
 Jess strives to create an anti-opressive, intersectional and trans-affirming environment for all clients during therapy, and is actively learning and striving to deconstruct those barriers.

 Jess is dedicated to ensuring her clients see progress during their time in treatment, and continually checks in to set goals and determine ways to work towards them.
 She looks forward to meeting you.

 Anxiety - Coping with excessive worry, nervousness, or stress; intense discomfort in social settings (social anxiety)